Mohammad Hashim Maiwandwal

-Mohammad Hashim Maiwandwal (محمد هاشم میوندوال; 12 March 1921 – 1 October 1973) was an Afghan politician during the reign of Zahir Shah.
+Mohammad Hashim Maiwandwal (محمد هاشم میوندوال; 12 March 1921 – 20 October 1973) was an Afghan politician and diplomat during the reign of Zahir Shah.
+His death in prison is believed to have resulted from torture.

 Biography

-After graduating from high school, Mohammad Hashim became a journalist, editing several newspapers.
-During the 1950s, he was appointed as the Kingdom of Afghanistan's ambassador to the United Kingdom, the United States and Pakistan alternately from 1955 to 1963.
+Mohammad Hashim, son of a preacher originally from Bukhara, modern-day Uzbekistan, became a journalist after graduating from high school, editing several newspapers.
+During the 1950s, he was appointed as the Kingdom of Afghanistan's ambassador to the United Kingdom, the United States and Pakistan from 1955 to 1963.

 In October 1965, following the election of the new legislature, an impasse over its approval of the new cabinet brought rioting and an intervention by the army, leading to the death of at least three student demonstrators.
-The proposed cabinet was withdrawn, and the constitution of a new one under the leadership of Muhammad Hashim Maiwandwal, a senior diplomat, was approved with little opposition.
+The proposed cabinet was withdrawn, and the formation of a new one under the leadership of Muhammad Hashim Maiwandwal was approved with little opposition.
 Nominated by the King, he quickly established friendly relations with the students, while making it clear that he was in charge and there were going to be limits to student political activity.

 He served as Prime Minister of Afghanistan from November 2, 1965 until October 11, 1967.
+He also served as Minister of information and culture.
 He resigned due to ill health.
 Maiwandwal had no children, and he left all his property his nephew, who had moved to Canada, but it was taken by the state.

 In 1966 he founded the Jam’iat Demokrate-ye Mottaraqi (Progressive Democratic Party), a leftist monarchist party.
 It advocated evolutionary socialism and parliamentary democracy.
 Maiwandwal, who was elected in 1965, lost his seat when the government selectively influenced the elections.